COVID-19 Vaccinations

 We answer some of your important COVID-19 questions below in our FAQs:

 No COVID-19 vaccines have been created using live viruses, nor can you catch or shed COVID-19 after vaccination.
-All COVID-19 vaccines available in Australia have been shown to be effective and safe.
+All three COVID-19 vaccines available in Australia have been shown to be effective and safe.

-mRNA vaccines such as Moderna have been shown to be safe and effective for pregnant and breastfeeding women, and can be given to eligible people over 12 years of age.
+Pfizer: The Pfizer vaccine is an mRNA vaccine.
+It has also been shown to be safe and effective for pregnant and breastfeeding women, and can also be given to eligible people over 12 years of age.

 The Pfizer mRNA vaccine must be stored at ultra-cold temperatures (-70°C), however can be stored for up to one month at normal refrigerated conditions.
-The Pfizer vaccine is being manufactured in the United States, Belgium and Germany.
+The Pfizer vaccine is being manufactured in the United States, Belgium and Germany

 Any vaccine approved for use in Australia is first rigorously assessed by the Therapeutic Goods Administration.
 It tests vaccines for safety, quality and efficacy before they can be used in Australia.
-Millions of people in countries around the world, including the United States and United Kingdom, have now been vaccinated with the Moderna, Pfizer and Novavax vaccines.
+Millions of people in countries around the world, including the United States and United Kingdom, have now been vaccinated with the Pfizer vaccines.
 More information can be accessed here or watch this video below explaining the approval process.

 All COVID-19 vaccines free of charge to everyone in Australia.
 There is no need to have a Medicare card.